What's your name?

 But before we go deep into the topic let’s take a bigger picture view– let’s study the history of copywriting.

-The History of Copywriting
+The (Abridged) History of Copywriting

 A discovery was made in China.
 It was a copper printing plate and it dated from the Song dynasty (960 to 1279).
-What’s fascinating is that this printing plate was used to print posters with a rabbit logo + the text “Jinan Liu’s Fine Needle Shop” and this sales copy: “We buy high quality steel rods and make fine quality needles, to be ready for use at home in no time” (source)
+What’s fascinating is that this printing plate was used to print posters with a rabbit logo + the text “Jinan Liu’s Fine Needle Shop” + this sales copy: “We buy high quality steel rods and make fine quality needles, to be ready for use at home in no time” (source)

-For the next 800 years, brands were effectively just doing their own advertising.
+Jinan Liu was on to something, and for the next 800 years, brands were effectively just doing their own advertising.

 Moving Target